mlan/docker-openldap/README.md

 # What is an OpenLDAP server?

 The [OpenLDAP](https://www.openldap.org/) server is an open source implementation of the Lightweight Directory Access Protocol used to provide network authentication.

-# What is does this image do?
+# What does this image do?

 ![docker build](https://img.shields.io/docker/build/mlan/openldap.svg) ![travis build](https://api.travis-ci.org/mlan/docker-openldap.svg?branch=master) ![image size](https://images.microbadger.com/badges/image/mlan/openldap.svg) ![docker stars](https://img.shields.io/docker/stars/mlan/openldap.svg) ![docker pulls](https://img.shields.io/docker/pulls/mlan/openldap.svg)

 This (non official) Docker image contains an [Alpine Linux](https://alpinelinux.org/) based [OpenLDAP](https://www.openldap.org/) Server.
-The LDAP server is accessible on port 389 using the `ldap://` protocol.
+The LDAP server is accessible on port 389 using the `ldap://` protocol as well as on a UNIX socket `ldapi://` within the container.
 The image is designed too to have a small footprint, about 10 MB, and therefore packages needed for secure transfer are _not_ included in this image.

 The OpenLDAP Server typically holds user login credentials, postal and e-mail addresses and similar pieces of information.
 This image help integrate an OpenLDAP server with other dockerized services.

+## What can this image do?

+Brief feature list follows below

+- Initialization (seeding) using raw `slapcat` generated `.ldap` files
+- Initialization (seeding) using environment variables
+- Log directed to docker daemon with configurable level
+- Accepts read only (RO) mounted database file systems
+- Built in utility script `ldap` helping managing the databases
+- Built in `.ldap` filters helping initiating and managing the databases
+- Unix domain (IPC) socket support
+- Configurable database paths, helping host volume magement
+- Configurable run-as-user `uid` and `gid`

 # How to use this image